Follow the Label to Protect Your Investment

-Tip: Refer to the pdf Keep it Clean Pre-Harvest Glyphosate Staging Guide (1.07 MB) for visual examples of various crops at 30% grain moisture.
+Tip: Refer to the Pre-Harvest Glyphosate Staging Guide for visual examples of various crops at 30% grain moisture.

-PHI: Stick to the product’s PHI – the number of days between spraying and swathing or straight-cutting the crop.
+Stick to the product’s pre-harvest interval (PHI) – the number of days between spraying and swathing or straight-cutting the crop.

 Meeting Harvest Goals